 This two-story homestay has great facilities for volunteers, including a barbecue area and a swimming pool which is available in the summer.
 Bedrooms have single beds and bunk beds and you can expect to share a bedroom with one to three other volunteers of the same gender.
 Bathrooms with hot showers and western toilets are shared between no more than three other volunteers, and bedding and towels are provided.

-Single or double private bedrooms can also be requested at an additional cost of US$70 (approximately £60) per week, to be paid to our local team in Córdoba and needs to be arranged prior to arrival.
-If you would like additional nights of accommodation before or after your program duration, this costs US$20 (approximately £17) per night, which can be paid to our local staff and should be arranged prior to your arrival.
+A single or double private bedroom (without private bathroom) can also be requested at an additional cost of $70 per week, to be paid to our local team in Córdoba and needs to be arranged prior to arrival.
+If you would like additional nights of accommodation before or after your program duration, this costs US$30 (approximately £26) per night, which can be paid to our local staff and should be arranged prior to your arrival.

 Breakfast and dinner are served each day at the volunteer accommodation.
 Volunteers can buy lunch from the restaurants, bars and food deliveries within a 5-10 minute walk from the volunteer house.